-3.1 Proposal Opening Results.
+- 3.1 Proposal Opening Results.
 It is understood by all proposers/prospective proposers that the proposals received are not publicly opened and the results will typically not be a matter of public record until the Agency has concluded all evaluations, has chosen a final top-rated proposer, has completed the award and is ready to issue such results.
-When the Agency issues such notice, the Agency will inform all proposers as to each proposer's placement as a result of the evaluation (i.e., 1st, 2nd, 3rd, etc.) and the total points each proposer was awarded as a result of the evaluation.

-- 3.1.1 All proposal documents submitted by the proposers are not necessarily a matter of public record and as a matter of normal course, the proposals submitted by each proposer will not, until after award has been completed, be available to be viewed by any interested parties except as approved by the Agency Legal Counsel (i.e., a proposer will not, prior to completion of award, be allowed to challenge an apparent top-rated proposer by inspecting the proposal that the apparent top-rated proposer submitted).
+When the Agency issues such notice, the Agency will inform all proposers as to each proposer's placement as a result of the evaluation (i.e. 1st, 2nd, 3rd, etc.) and the total points each proposer was awarded as a result of the evaluation. - 3.1.1 Proposal documents.
+All proposal documents submitted by the proposers are not necessarily a matter of public record and as a matter of normal course, the proposals submitted by each proposer will not, until after award has been completed, be available to be viewed by any interested parties except as approved by the Agency Legal Counsel (i.e. a proposer will not, prior to completion of award, be allowed to challenge an apparent top-rated proposer by inspecting the proposal that the apparent top-rated proposer submitted).
 The Agency shall, however, upon request, verify that the proposal documents submitted are/were acceptable. - 3.2 Award of Proposal(s).
 The successful proposer shall be determined by the top-rated responsive and responsible proposer as determined by the evaluation process detailed within the RFP document issued, provided his/her proposal is reasonable, he/she is able to deliver the specified items in a timely manner and it is, in the opinion of the Agency, to the bests interests of the Agency to accept the proposal.
-All proposers will be notified in a timely manner of the results of the evaluation after an award has been completed.

-3.3 Rejection of Proposals.

-- 3.3.1 The Agency reserves the right, at any time during the proposal process, to reject any or all proposals received.
-In the case of rejection of all proposals, the Agency reserves the right to advertise for new proposals or to proceed to do the work otherwise, if in the judgment of the Agency, the best interest of the Agency will be promoted. - 3.3.2 Prospective proposers acknowledge by downloading and receiving the RFP documents and/or by submitting a proposal that the submission of a proposal to the Agency is not a right by which to be awarded that proposal, but merely an offer by the prospective proposer to perform the requirements of the RFP documents in the event the Agency decides to consider an award to that proposer. - 3.4 Cancellation of Award.
-The Agency reserves the right to, without any liability, cancel the award of any proposal(s) at any time before the execution of the contract documents by all parties.
+All proposers will be notified in a timely manner of the results of the evaluation after award has been completed. - 3.3 Rejection of Proposals. - 3.3.1 The Agency reserves the right to, at any time during the proposal process, reject any or all proposals received.
+In the case of rejection of all proposals, the Agency reserves the right to advertise for new proposals or to proceed to do the work otherwise, if in the judgment of the Agency, the best interest of the Agency will be promoted. - 3.3.2 Prospective proposers acknowledge by downloading and receiving the RFP documents and/or by submitting a proposal that the submission of a proposal to the Agency is not a right by which to be awarded that proposal, but merely an offer by the prospective proposer to perform the requirements of the RFP documents in the event the Agency decides to consider an award to that proposer.